godfreyzubiaga/100-days-of-code/log.md

  ### Day 2: January 6, 2019
   **Today's Progress**: React Context API

   **Thoughts**: Passing stuff like themes and localization using a state management like Redux or Mobx is an overkill.
 I'm happy to use React's Context API just to pass those kind of stuff around my components.
-Context API is interesting enough that I should learn more about it.

 **Link to work:** [Repository](https://github.com/godfreyzubiaga/100DaysOfCodePractice/tree/master/src/client/components/PracticeContext)